ucan-wg/spec/README.md

 _UCAN does not have any special protection against person-in-the-middle (PITM) attacks._

-Were a PITM attack successfully performed on a UCAN delegation, the proof chain would contain the attacker's DID(s).
-It is possible to detect this scenario and revoke the relevant UCAN but does require special inspection of the topmost `iss` field to check if it is the expected DID.
+If a PITM attack was successfully performed on a UCAN delegation, the proof chain would contain the attacker's DID(s).
+It is possible to detect this scenario and revoke the relevant UCAN but this does require special inspection of the topmost `iss` field to check if it is the expected DID.
 Therefore, it is strongly RECOMMENDED to only delegate UCANs to agents that are both trusted and authenticated and over secure channels.

 # 7. Related Work and Prior Art